projectcapsule/capsule/README.md

 ---

-# Kubernetes multi-tenancy made simple
+# Kubernetes multi-tenancy made easy
 **Capsule** helps to implement a multi-tenancy and policy-based environment in your Kubernetes cluster.
 It is not intended to be yet another _PaaS_, instead, it has been designed as a micro-services-based ecosystem with the minimalist approach, leveraging only on upstream Kubernetes.

 # What's the problem with the current status?